 Among those consumers who do use sunscreen regularly, there is a lot of confusion.
-According to a 2015 study, most individuals select sunscreens based on the SPF number alone, with preference given to higher numbers.
-Other important factors, like whether or not the product offers broad-spectrum protection and its ability to protect skin from photoaging are factors that rarely come into play in the buying decision.
+According to a 2015 study, most individuals select sunscreens based on the SPF (sun protection factor) number alone, with preference given to higher spf numbers.
+Other important factors, like whether or not the product offers broad-spectrum protection or its ability to protect against skin damage (photoaging) are factors that rarely come into play in the buying decision.

 Here at Lexli we can attest to how important that SPF protection number is to customers.
 Because our products typically incorporate SPF 15 (with the exception of Day Moisturizer with AloeGlyC® Complex, which uses SPF 30), we are often asked, "is SPF 15 enough?"
 Before answering that, let's first walk through an overview of SPF.

 The sun protection factor (SPF) is a number represents how long you can stay in the sun without burning.
 For example, if it typically takes 30 minutes in the sun before your skin begins to burn, SPF 15 will extend that time by 15 (30 minutes x 15 = 450 minutes).
 SPF 30 extends the time before burn to 30 (30 x 30 = 900), etc. These estimates are based on proper sunscreen application, which we'll get to in a bit.